andrewmoles2/rTrainIntroduction/r-fundamentals-6/r_fundamentals_6_solutions.md

 ## Boolean exercise

 1)  Make data frame called pizza.
 For the first column use the topping vector provided.
-For the second column call it Good_topping, and use 1's and 0's to indicate a good or bad topping (1 = good, 0 = bad)
+For the second column call it Good_topping, and use 1's and 0's to indicate a good or bad topping (1 = good, 0 = bad) for those listed in the Topping
 2)  Convert your good topping column to logical using `as.logical`
 3)  Run `str()` and `head()` to view your data.
-Good_topping should now be logical (true and false).
+Good_topping should now be logical (true and false)

 ```r